On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Conclusion

 \section{Conclusion}

-The mass bounds that the different models impose on the masses of the objects provide a unequivocal proof that the central object in all three of the studied LMXBs is a black hole.
-An exception from this observation are the mass estimates given by the retrograde version of the 3:2 and the 3:2~K models about GRO 1655-40.

-For all three of the objects the bounds on the mass resulting from the retrograde version of the models are much more tight than those coming from the prograde version.
-The severe conflict between the latter and the reference values for the masses of the objects imply that retrograde motion of matter in the accretion disk is highly unlikely.

 Two of the models, 3:2 and 3:2~K, show systematic tendency to underestimate the masses of the objects.
-Their best estimates are lower than the center of the reference intervals in all three of the cases.
-On the contrary, the rest of the models seem to overestimate the masses of the studied objects.
+The reference mass is to the right of the center of the mass intervals obtained with them for all three of the objects.
+On the contrary, the rest of the models -- 3:1; 2:1; RP, 3:1~K; TD, 2:1~K; RP1; RP2 and WD, seem to overestimate the masses of the studied objects.
 Relatively moderate mass bounds, neither too high nor too low, are provided by the following set of models -- 3:2; 3:1; RP1.
 These models appear to be favored by the current study.

 Of all the models the 3:2~K and the RP1 are the most restrictive and still the predictions of the latter are rather acceptable\footnote{The more restrictive a given model is, the more likely a conflict with the referential interval is to occur.}.
-The RP2 model is the least restrictive when it comes to the masses.
-When it comes to the spin, however, in all of the cases it poses a upper bound which is lower than the highest admissible theoretical value $a=1$.
+The RP2 model is the least restrictive.

 With a few exceptions, the lower bound on the specific angular momentum of the central object that a given model imposes, $a_{ \rm min}$, varies slightly from one object to the other.